 - Sea level rise is already threatening communities around the Bay, from Annapolis to Hampton Roads to the Eastern Shore to Tangier Island.

+The Bay is on a path toward recovery as a result of the Chesapeake Clean Water Blueprint.
+Now is not the time to gamble our renewable aquatic resources.
 It's far more prudent to meet our energy needs by pursuing energy efficiency and conservation now, and developing wind, solar, and other renewable sources for the future.

 Offshore drilling is not worth the risk to the Chesapeake Bay.
 We must protect our national treasure.

 Coastal communities across the region rely on clean water and safe waterways for food, industry, recreation, and more.
 But offshore drilling threatens the people who live in these areas and the industries they depend on for their livelihood.

 - Industries at Risk: When offshore drilling is introduced into a region, it jeopardizes commercial fishing, recreation, and tourist economies.
 This directly affects people’s lives and the ability to care for their families.
 The jobs brought in by oil companies will not replace the jobs lost by the effects of offshore drilling.
 The impact will be felt for generations.

 - Opportunities Lost: By investing imprudently in dangerous fossil fuels, we are missing the opportunity to invest in building an industry around renewables like wind and solar to create sustainable power and sustainable jobs.

 - Military Concerns: The United States military is a major employer and economic engine for both Maryland and Virginia.
 Oil production off the Atlantic coast has raised concerns from the Department of Defense because of potential conflicts with military operations.

 Here’s what the economic impact looks like right here in the watershed region.